cameronsenese/cloud-map-mcs-controller/README.md

 - Clusters cls1 & cls2 are both configured as members of the same mcs-api clusterset.
 - Clusters cls1 & cls2 are both provisioned with the namespace `demo`.
 - Cluster cls1 has a `ClusterIP` Service `nginx-hello` deployed to the `demo` namespace which frontends a x3 replica Nginx deployment `nginx-demo`.
-  - Service | nginx-hello: 172.20.58.137:80
+  - Service | nginx-hello: 172.20.150.33:80
   - Endpoints | nginx-hello: 10.10.11.140:80,10.10.16.197:80,10.10.22.87:80

+#### Service Provisioning

-With the required dependencies in place, the admin user is able to create a `serviceexport` object in cls1 for the `nginx-hello` Service, such that the MCS-Controller implementation will automatically provision a corresponding `serviceimport` in cls2 for consumer workloads to be able to locate and consume the exported service.
+With the required dependencies in place, the admin user is able to create a `ServiceExport` object in cls1 for the `nginx-hello` Service, such that the MCS-Controller implementation will automatically provision a corresponding `ServiceImport` in cls2 for consumer workloads to be able to locate and consume the exported service.